Anirudh2720/ANIRUDH/README.md

 ## Bagging with Decision Trees on MNIST Dataset

 This project implements a Bagging ensemble method using Decision Trees to classify images from the MNIST dataset.
-The code demonstrates the process of training three decision trees on different subsets of the training data, making predictions on the test set, and evaluating the model's performance using accuracy and confusion matrix.
+The code demonstrates the process of training three decision trees on different subsets of the training data, making predictions on the test set, and evaluating the model's performance using an accuracy and confusion matrix.

 ## Project Structure